‘Every live performance is different and unpredictable; that’s the beauty of music.’

 What piece of advice would you give parents in encouraging children to take up music?

 Music making especially at the beginning of one’s journey needs a lot of patience from both parents and children.
 It’s very much about hard work and perseverance.
 Never give up even when things seem tough.
 One of the things I am most grateful for is my Mum’s encouragement over the years and the love she instilled in me for learning.
 Not every child will become a professional musician but the skills they take away from learning an instrument are countless.

 The Nutcracker and I is embarking on a world tour (November-January 2019) with more than 40 performances across Europe, China, Australia and UAE.
 My 2018/19 season marks a special focus on works by female composers and I am thrilled to perform Germaine Tailleferre’s Ballade for piano and orchestra with the Royal Liverpool Philharmonic Orchestra and Jessica Cottis, and later in the season, Nadia Boulanger’s Fantaisie variée with the BBC Symphony Orchestra and James Gaffigan at London’s Barbican Hall.
 Hope to see some of you on one of my journeys!

-Sounding Symmetry: Bach Goldberg Variations – Charles Owen & Marcus du Sautoy Lecture Recital
+The Goldberg Variations with Charles Owen & Marcus du Sautoy Sounding Symmetry – A Lecture-Recital